 #7.
 Reports of Many More Immigration Administrative Warrants Added to NCIC Database

 In April, news reports surfaced that the federal government has added thousands more immigration-related arrest warrants to the NCIC database, though this has not been confirmed by ICE.
 These immigration-related warrants appearing in the NCIC database may be administrative warrants, while others could be judicial warrants.
-Administrative warrants, such as the I-200 and I-205 documents issued by ICE, generally do not authorize an arrest by a local law enforcement officer (absent a local agency’s express written agreement with the federal government, such as a certain type of 287(g) agreement), and an arrest relying on this type of warrant could be accused of violating the Fourth Amendment.
-A judicial warrant, in contrast, is signed by a judge (not an ICE officer), and indicates that the judge has determined there is probable cause for an arrest of the named individual for a criminal offense.
+Administrative warrants, such as the I-200 and I-205 documents issued by ICE, generally do not authorize a field arrest by a local law enforcement officer (absent a local agency’s express written agreement with the federal government, such as a certain type of 287(g) agreement), and an arrest relying on this type of warrant could be accused of violating the Fourth Amendment.
+A judicial warrant, in contrast, is signed by a judge (not an ICE officer).
+It indicates that the judge has determined there is probable cause for an arrest of the named individual for a criminal offense, and requires action by local law enforcement.

 This highlights another complexity in immigration law violations—some offenses are only civil in nature while others are criminal in nature.
 For example, a non-U.S. citizen’s undocumented presence in our country (such as overstaying a visa) is a civil offense, whereas re-entering our country after being deported is a criminal offense.